perkyguy/XPRESS-Bootloader/README.md

 Xpress Evaluation Board's 18F25K50.
 Specifically it was meant to be used for the Hackaday Belgrade Badge.

-A serial to USB bridge function is simultaneously available during bootloader operation

 Additional information about the Hackaday Belgrade Badge can be found at [https://hackaday.io/project/9509-badge-for-hackaday-belgrade-conference](<https://hackaday.io/project/9509-badge-for-hackaday-belgrade-conference>)